 Your bankruptcy will also appear on your credit file for six years.
 This will make it much harder to get credit.
 Again, this period can be extended if the official receiver finds evidence of dishonesty or fraud.

-It’s unlikely that the Insolvency Service will publish details of your bankruptcy in your local paper.
+It’s unlikely that the Insolvency Service will publish details of your bankruptcy in your local paper in England and Wales.
 They’ll usually do this if you’re hiding assets or debts, or not cooperating with the official receiver.
 Anyone else who has a right to know about your bankruptcy will be contacted directly by the official receiver.